johnfedoruk/bangular/aio/content/guide/singleton-services.md

 capacity as orchestrator of the application as a whole.

 Now you can inject such services into components as needed.
-In terms of Angular NgModules, you only need to define the services in one `@NgModule`.
+In terms of Bangular NgModules, you only need to define the services in one `@NgModule`.
 See [JS Modules vs. NgModules](guide/ngmodule-vs-jsmodule) for more information on how to differentiate between the two.